 Click Thermal Profile.
 Here the Temperature and Time coordinates of thermal profile points are entered.
 A minimum of two points is required.
 You can also click Import to add your own thermal profile from an Excel spreadsheet.

-See example P 06 in the Graphical Mode Examples Guide.
+See example P 06.

 TTT diagram